 This has the potential to be one of the easiest steps towards retirement, with the monumental question of “How much do I need to save?”.
 This phase should start early; you can be 25 or 45, but preferably you want to start your plan to save, early on.
 Depending on how much money you are making at the time of saving, as well as how much you want to retire on.
 Also consider, at what age do you want to retire yet as well.

 So, how much do you need to save?
 Think about the kind of life style you want to live when you retire.
 Are you strung with the idea to travel, see the world?
 Are you in love with the idea of having nice things and just retiring in a beautiful home?
 Or are you content with living a simple retired life in your home town?
-Consider what your current income is per year, and what you currently can live on comfortably.
+Consider what your current income is per year, and what you currently can live on comfortably writing an essay.
 You want to have enough money saved to support you for the rest of your retired life!

 Your first step would be sitting down and figuring out where your finances are headed right now, and calculating how much you may want to save.
 Once you begin tracking where all your money is being spent currently, you can then organize this.
 This can be done with a financial advisor, online finance organizers, or even just by hand on a spreadsheet you create!